 A few more exterior views:

-1930 - A view prior to opening.
-It's a Los Angeles Public Library photo.
-Too bad we can't see the roof sign.
-The photo ran with a huge amount of press coverage in the November 25, 1930 edition of the Santa Monica Evening Outlook.
+1930 - Shortly before the November opening.
+Thanks to Eric Lynxwiler for sharing this photo from his collection.
+It appears on Flickr.
+The Los Angeles Public Library also has a copy.
+Too bad we can't see more of the roof sign.
+This image ran with a huge amount of press coverage in the November 25, 1930 edition of the Santa Monica Evening Outlook.

-1938 - A photo of the exterior from MGM that's now in the Los Angeles Public Library collection.
+1938 - A photo of the exterior from the MGM art department that's now in the Los Angeles Public Library collection.
 Anyone for playing Magic Screen?

 1941 - The Homefront Aluminum Drive.
 It's a photo from the Bill Beebe collection at the Santa Monica History Museum.
 It was a post on the SMHM Facebook page